Ross McKenzie

 Ross McKenzie (born 16 March 1983) is a New Zealand former footballer.

-Singapore

 One of Sengkang Punggol's foreign imports listed for the 2007 S.League, McKenzie was said to have made a positive impact on the squad, recovering from an injury to the knee that season as well.

 Slotted two goals in a 2–2 tie with Tampines Rovers in the semi-finals of the 2007 Singapore League Cup.

-Personal life

-Even though he was born in Scotland, the midfielder is domiciled in New Zealand.
+McKenzie played and scored for the New Zealand club Waitakere United in the 2012 O-League.